-New initiatives are costed and budgeted for.
-For example, CPD training was provided for two teachers to achieve their NPQML and one teacher her NPQSL.
-We are funding our Sports coach to complete a degree in Sports Fitness and Coaching.
-This is a six-year course.
+- New initiatives are costed and budgeted for.
+For example CPD training was provided for a teacher to train as a Specialist teacher of Dyslexia.
+We have funded our Sports coach to complete a degree in Sports Fitness and Coaching.

+- Creating a new, improved library

+- Home School Hub